Transformational – not just transactional – Net safety & citizenship needed

 Simply logically, wellbeing in social media is on solid ground when it’s based on the full range of thinking: consequence, moral and ethical.
 Because wellbeing in a social environment is, well, social!
 A participant’s actions can’t affect only him or herself because – in social media – the person doesn’t operate in a vacuum.
 It’s a lot more like a fishbowl, right?

 So consider the possibility that wellbeing in social media naturally resonates more with transformational teaching, parenting and coaching than the transactional kind.
 It might start at the transactional level: e.g., “what goes around comes around” (2007 research found that aggressive behavior online more than doubles the aggressor’s risk online).
-But if behavior in social media makes things better for you, it can make things better for all who witness it (of course the opposite can be true too).
+But if behavior in social media makes things better for you, it can make things better for all who witness it (of course the opposite can be true too), better for your whole community.
 To use the language of bullying prevention, encouraging bystanders to be upstanders is good for the whole peer group online or offline.
 Because we know from the research that social cruelty affects everyone involved – aggressor, target and witnesses.
 Turning that around, which upstanders can do, has the same effect.

 This is true digital citizenship – digital leadership, in fact.
 It builds on the social literacy skills that help our kids navigate social situations skillfully and respectfully in digital as well as physical spaces.
 It’s the kind of behavior that changes things, that spreads hope and encouragement.
 It’s transformational.

 Online as well as on the ice or turf

 And it’s a simple decision we make and help our kids make day after day.
 Coach Ehrmann gave NPR a great example: